EGOT: Frank Marshall

 Frank Marshall's Oscar is a non-competitive award.

 American film producer and director Frank Marshall (born 1946) received his fourth distinct award in 2023.
-Between 2019 and 2023, Marshall received a total of four awards.
-He is the only EGOT winner to have won a Sports Emmy Award and to have received the Irving G.Thalberg Memorial Award.
-With just four years elapsing between his first award (a 2019 honorary Oscar), a long format TV sports documentary, and competitive Grammy and Tony music awards, Marshall completed his unique, if not eclectic, EGOT collection in the shortest time of all persons to have reached this status.
+Between 2019 and 2026, Marshall received a total of five awards.
+Together with Steven Spielberg, he is one of two EGOT winners to have won a Sports Emmy and the Irving G. Thalberg Memorial Award.
+With just four years elapsing between his first award (a 2019 honorary Oscar), a long format TV sports documentary, and competitive Grammy and Tony music awards, Marshall completed his EGOT collection in the shortest time of all persons to have reached this status.